DROP · MOTOR VEHICLE THEFTAPRIL 2026 BRIEFINGLOS ANGELES · 32.2K residents

 01 · TL;DR

-Three signals emerged in Eagle Rock this March — two one-month below-trend reads and one sustained structural shift.
-The shape is broadly downward across vehicle-related property crime, with both motor vehicle theft and theft from vehicle running below their recent baselines.
-The sustained shift in theft from vehicle adds weight: this isn't just a quiet month, it's a category that has been repositioning over the past year.
+Three signals surfaced in Eagle Rock this April — two one-month below-trend reads and one sustained structural shift.
+The shape is broadly downward across vehicle-related crime, with motor vehicle theft and theft from vehicle accounting for all three signals and no spikes anywhere in the data.

 2 drops1 sustained shift